 A Healthy Balance

 Hormones derived from omega-6 and omega-3 must be balanced to assume optimal health.
 Most North Americans and Europeans obtain ample omega-6 fatty acids and not enough omega-3 fatty acids.
-The nation’s rise in asthma, coronary heart disease, cancer, autoimmunity and neurodegenerative diseases may be linked to this dietary imbalance.
+The nation’s rise in asthma, coronary heart disease, cancer, autoimmunity and neurodegenerative diseases may be linked, at least in part, to this dietary imbalance.
 Bringing the two fatty acids into proper balance may help to alleviate some of these chronic conditions.

 Reduce 6, Increase 3

 Simple substitutes can help increase the amount of omega-3 you are consuming on a daily basis.
 Reducing consumption of fast and processed foods will lower your intake of polyunsaturated vegetable oils.
 Instead, cook at home and use extra virgin olive oil for cooking and dressing salads.
 Additionally, you can eat more fatty fish, walnuts, flax-seeds or omega-3 fortified eggs.
-Fish oil supplements are also a great addition to a balanced diet.
+Fish oil supplements can also be a great addition to a balanced diet (just talk about it with your doctor first as it can thin blood)!

 Written by GUADS intern Lindsey with contributions from drweil.com